glider-gun/cl-jawbone-up/README.md

 		- 1st: `(jawbone-up:restore-app-token-from-file)`
 		- 2nd: `(jawbone-up:restore-authentication-from-file)`

-6. now you should be able to invoke apis. e.g.
+6. Now you should be able to invoke apis.

+	e.g.
    - `(jawbone-up:get/users/@me/moves)`
    - `(jawbone-up:get/users/@me/workouts)`

 # notes
 Almost all API results are returned as a json string.
-You can use `jsown` library or something to parse them like:
+You can use [jsown](https://github.com/madnificent/jsown) library or something to parse them like:

 ```lisp
 ;; get result on 2nd Apr.
 2016